 This unit represents the culmination of your GCSE study and provides both focus and challenge.
-You will be given stimulus materials and a preparation period to develop your ideas in a sketchbook.
+You will be given stimulus materials and a preparation period to develop your ideas in a sketchbook based on knowledge and skills you have developed in your coursework.
 You will then have 10 hours of focused study time to produce a creative textile outcome(s).